Fairy-Phy/OsuBeatmapMixer/README.md

 Clicking the "Add" button at the bottom of the center of the screen will bring up a file selection screen, where you can select an osu file to add a beatmap.
 If you want to change the playback order, select the beatmap you want to change and press the up/down buttons displayed below.

+#### Added since version 1.2.0

+You can specify a local offset for each beatmap by clicking on the offset column for each beatmap!

 ### 2, Enter the Metadata and Difficulty

 Enter the metadata on the right; the CS(Key) field is ignored in Mania mode.
 At least the artist name and title are required to run.